jrmdel/coding-exercises/exercises/clearing-debts/README.md

 ## 2) How to even things between them?

 It is clearly not balanced.
 Find the least number of transactions to restore a peaceful equilibrium.

+Note: If there are multiple solutions, chose the one where the person with the bigger debt has to make more transactions